danmarksmiljoeportal/map-components/doc/usage/api.md

 const api = new Api()
 ```

-The API can be used with or without a map.
-Normally it is used in combination with a map.
+The API can be used with or without a map, however it is normally used in combination with a map.
 A map can be created using a variety of map libraries.
-The most common is [OpenLayers](https://openlayers.org/) and the API is build around OpenLayers to make it easy to use.
-Other libraries, like [MapLibre](https://maplibre.org/) can be used, but you need to do more of the implementation youself.
+The most common is [OpenLayers](https://openlayers.org/) and the API by default integrates to OpenLayers.
+Other libraries, like [MapLibre](https://maplibre.org/) can be used, but you need to do more of the implementation yourself.

 ### Options

-To control the initial state of the datasets and how they are presented, use the followning options.
+To control the initial state of the datasets and how they are presented, use the following options.

 #### onlyRenderable